 High School Summer Program

 Join our program for graduating high school seniors interested in biomedical sciences.

-The Carl B. & Florence E. King Foundation High School Summer Program in Biomedical Sciences at the School of Health Professions is a seven-week research program for college-bound students graduating from Texas High Schools in Spring 2014.
+The Carl B. & Florence E. King Foundation High School Summer Program in Biomedical Sciences at the School of Health Professions is a seven-week research program for college-bound students graduating from Texas high schools.